 Our project team continues to welcome views and contributions from stakeholders throughout development of plans for Phase 1 of the route.

-Following consultation on plans for Phase 2, west from Madingley Mulch roundabout to Cambourne, a single end-to-end route option will be presented as part of an Outline Business Case for GCP Board decision, in Autumn 2019.
+Following consultation on plans for Phase 2, west from Madingley Mulch roundabout to Cambourne, a single end-to-end route option will be presented as part of an Outline Business Case for GCP Executive Board decision, in autumn 2019.